An explicit derived McKay correspondence for some complex reflection groups of rank two: Proof of Theorem A

 \subsection{Proof of Corollary~B}

 As we noted in the introduction, the semiorthogonal decompositions we construct are predicted by Polishchuck and Van den Bergh's Orbifold Semiorthogonal Decomposition Conjecture.
-We have already shown that the number of components components of our semiorthogonal decomposition of $D^G(\bC^2)$ is equal to the irreducible representations and thus conjugacy classes of $G$, so it remains to show that the components are isomorphic to $D((\bC^2)^g/C(g))$ for each conjugacy class $[g]$, where $C(g)$ is the centralizer of $G$.
+We have already shown that the number of components of our semiorthogonal decomposition of $D^G(\bC^2)$ is equal to the irreducible representations and thus conjugacy classes of $G$, so it remains to show that the components are isomorphic to $D((\bC^2)^g/C(g))$ for each conjugacy class $[g]$, where $C(g)$ is the centralizer of $G$.

-We will not show explicit isomorphisms, we will show that these components are isomorphic.
+We will show that these components are isomorphic, but we will not produce explicit isomorphisms.
 For a more explicit approach to constructing this semiorthogonal decomposition and showing it satisfies the conjecture of Polischuck--Van den Bergh, see \cite[Section 3]{Lim-Rota:2024} which covers the details for $G(4,2,2)$.

 By \refmain, each semiorthogonal decomposition we construct consists of one copy of $D(\bC^2/G)$, a copy of $D(\bA^1)$ for each of the $r$ components of the branch divisor of $\bC^2\to\bC^2/G$, and $n$ exceptional objects each generating a subcategory isomorphic to $D(\Spec\bC)$, such that $n+r+1$ equals the number of representations of $G$.